Supporting Employees with Substance Use Disorder (SUD): A Guide for Employers

 Do employees with SUD work successfully with accommodations?

 Meet Bryer.
 Bryer is a package handler for a distribution company.
 Bryer is in recovery from SUD and experiences anxiety in face-to-face discussions.
-This prompted Bryer to request a change in management style from their operations manager when providing performance-related feedback.
+This prompted Bryer to request a change in management style from his operations manager when providing performance-related feedback.
 Bryer now receives a written performance review with the option to have a discussion later.

 Meet Riddhi.
 Riddhi is a sales representative with AUD who faced termination for violating a workplace policy against being under the influence of alcohol when working.
-As part of a “fair chance offer” (PDF) of continued employment, Riddhi agreed to seek treatment and undergo periodic alcohol testing for several months after returning to work.
+As part of a “fair chance offer” of continued employment, Riddhi agreed to seek treatment and undergo periodic alcohol testing for several months after returning to work.